Midi Tools – Overview

 The Midi Tools are coming in 3 flavours:

-- The PolyChainer will be plugged in between the Synth Programmer and allows playing two Matrix 1000/6/6R (or other Synths) with 12 note polyphony
+- The PolyChainer will be plugged in between the Synth Programmer and allows to play e.g. two Matrix 1000/6/6R (or other Synths) with 12 note polyphony.
+It works perfect as well with every other synthesizer.

 - The CCTranslator translates ordinary Control Change (“CC”) messages into the complex SysEx commands to control and remote your vintage Synthesizer